folkertdev/elm-state/README.md

 (newererValue, newererState) = h newerValue newerState
 ```

-This pattern is ugly and error-prone (because of typo's, for instance).
+The above pattern is ugly and error-prone (because of typo's, for instance).
 It can be abstracted by creating a function that composes `f` and `g`, that is
 the output of `f` is the input to `g`.